This ranking is based on an algorithm that combines various factors, including the votes of our users and search trends on the internet.

 Starring:

-Danny Kaye, Harry Guardino, Louis Armstrong, Bob Crosby
+Danny Kaye, Bobby Troup, Harry Guardino, Louis Armstrong, Bob Crosby

 Directed By: